ethereum/ethereum-org-website/src/content/eth2/merge/index.md

 ## After the merge {#after-the-merge}

 This will signal the end of proof-of-work for Ethereum and start the era of a more sustainable, eco-friendly Ethereum.
-!!!!!!!
-At this point Ethereum will have the scale, security and sustainability outlined in its [Eth2 vision](/eth2/vision/).
+At this point Ethereum will be one step closer to achiving the full scale, security and sustainability outlined in its [Eth2 vision](/eth2/vision/).

 ## Relationship between upgrades {#relationship-between-upgrades}